Ledger Adjustment Transactions | Journal Entry

 - Click the Post Expense button to save

-The net effect in this example is $0, however, there is now a paper-trail, per se.
-In the 3rd and 4th screenshots below, you will see how these transactions look in the financial reports.
+The net effect in this example is $0, however, there is now a paper trail, per se.
+Below you will see how these transactions look in the financial reports.